Solid-state laser

-A solid-state laser is a laser that uses a gain medium that is a solid, rather than a liquid as in dye lasers or a gas as in gas lasers.
-Semiconductor-based lasers are also in the solid state, but are generally considered as a separate class from solid-state lasers, called laser diodes.
+A solid-state laser is a laser that uses a gain medium that is a solid, usually a crystal or glass.
+Semiconductor-based lasers such as laser diodes are generally excluded, treated as a separate class of laser.

 Solid-state media

 Generally, the active medium of a solid-state laser consists of a glass or crystalline "host" material, to which is added a "dopant" such as neodymium, chromium, erbium, thulium, or ytterbium.
 Many of the common dopants are rare-earth elements, because the excited states of such ions are not strongly coupled with the thermal vibrations of their crystal lattices (phonons), and their operational thresholds can be reached at relatively low intensities of laser pumping.

 There are many hundreds of solid-state media in which laser action has been achieved, but relatively few types are in widespread use.
 Of these, probably the most common is neodymium-doped yttrium aluminum garnet (Nd:YAG).
 Neodymium-doped glass (Nd:glass) and ytterbium-doped glasses or ceramics are used at very high power levels (terawatts) and high energies (megajoules), for multiple-beam inertial confinement fusion.

 The first material used for lasers was synthetic ruby crystals.
 Ruby lasers are still used for a few applications, but they are no longer common because of their low power efficiencies.
 At room temperature, ruby lasers emit only short pulses of light, but at cryogenic temperatures they can be made to emit a continuous train of pulses.

 The second solid-state gain medium was uranium-doped calcium fluoride.
 Peter Sorokin and Mirek Stevenson at IBM's laboratories in Yorktown Heights (US) experimented with this material in the 1960s and achieved lasing at 2.5 μm shortly after Maiman's ruby laser.

 Some solid-state lasers can be made tunable by using intracavity etalons, prisms, gratings, or a combination of these.
 Titanium-doped sapphire is widely used for its broad tuning range, 660 to 1080 nanometers.
 Alexandrite lasers are tunable from 700 to 820 nm and yield higher-energy pulses than titanium-sapphire lasers because of the gain medium's longer energy storage time and higher damage threshold.